Julia Salazar

 Julia Salazar (born December 30, 1990) is an American politician and activist.
 She is the New York State Senator for the 18th district, which covers much of northern Brooklyn, centered on Bushwick.
 She won the seat as a first-time candidate after unseating incumbent Senator Martin Malave Dilan in the Democratic Party primary in 2018.
 She attracted national media attention for her support for sex workers' rights and other views.
 A member of the Democratic Socialists of America, she became the first member of the organization to serve in New York's state legislature.
+Salazar was the first candidate (primary and general) and non-political office holder elected to the New York State Legislature who was endorsed by The Democratic Socialists of America prior to getting elected in the year 2018.

 Early life and education

 Salazar was born in Miami on December 30, 1990.
 Her mother is an American citizen by birth, and her father a naturalized American citizen from Colombia.
 Her parents divorced during her childhood.
 Salazar was raised in a secular conservative home and at 18 registered as a Republican.
 In March 2010, she registered with the Independence Party of New York, believing it meant she was an independent voter.

 Salazar attended Columbia University, but did not earn a degree.
 While there, Salazar was pro-life and a member of pro-Israel Christian student groups, but after a trip to Israel with Birthright Israel, her political views began to shift and she became involved in campus Jewish life and tenant organizing.
 After college, she became a grassroots organizer and campaigned extensively for legislation around police accountability.